Skip to main content

 • Any relevant context or screenshots

-Option 2: Contact Support via Email
+Option 2: Contact Support via Email or Web

 1. Use the registered email or an active one to contact [email protected].